Sebastián Piñera: Use of bellicose rhetoric

 President Piñera with Minister Alberto Espina and the head of National Defense for the Metropolitan Region Javier Iturriaga del Campo.

-During the 2019–20 Chilean protests Piñera made himself known for the use of a bellicose language.
+During the 2019–20 Chilean protests Piñera made himself known for the use of bellicose language.
 When Piñera addressed the nation on the evening of 20 October during the height of the unrest he remarked that the country was "at war with a powerful and relentless enemy" and announced that the state of emergency would be extended across much of the country.
 Some opposition politicians described his rhetoric as "irresponsible", while a Latin America editor for BBC News Online expressed concern about the impact his words would have on the protesters and on the chances for meaningful dialogue.
 Hours shortly after the President's speech, chief of national defense Javier Iturriaga del Campo appeared to contradict this declaration, asserting that he was "content" and "not at war with anyone".

 However, the use of bellicose rhetoric can be traced back to at least 2018 when Piñera began his second government.
 He referred to a variety of subjects like drug trafficking, terrorism, and organized crime as "powerful and relentless enemies".
 Besides this Piñera made frequent use of words like "battle", "conquest", "defeat" and "combat" in his verbal communication.
 The use of such language is not unique to Piñera but has also been heard from European right-wing populists and George W. Bush.
 According to economist Carlos Tromben who studied Piñera's political discourse, the aim of this rhetoric was to rally the nation behind what was perceived as a common interest, but the success of this was variable.
 Tromben also views the bellicose rhetoric as a defensive communicational strategy aimed to gain time for a "counterattack".